theramiyer/blog/content/post/2020/sushant-is-no-more.md

 1. Nepotism has always existed in Bollywood.
 And everywhere else.
 Whether you fight it or not, the market will make sure the untalented know their place.
 2. In what is the 'lingo' of our generation, 'bounce' means 'to leave'.
 It has nothing to do with banking instruments.
 3. _Hook-up, Marry, Kill_ is a stupid game.
 The jobless play it, the more jobless watch others play, and nobody connects it to real life.
 4. Commercially available cannabidiol, although controlled, is legal in India.
-A no-brainer[^ca252b48].
+A no-brainer.
 And weed is not the sole source of it.
 5. The police were wrong in not registering an {{< smallcaps FIR >}}.
 This is not debatable.
 6. You cannot talk to dead people's souls.
 Nobody can.
 7. The press must also respect people's privacy.
 The press are not above the law.
 As per law, you cannot trespass on someone's private property.
 Irrespective of whom it belongs to---accused, convicted or whoever.